yangyangzhao0812/PRCA-model-irregular-demand-identification/README.md

 Folder "Sim" and "MTR" represent the simulation and MTR experiments.
      * Syntheic data-see sim_rpca_ma.py.
      * MTR data-is not available due to the privacy issues.
-A sample data with the same size is used to execute the code (see documents in MTR folder).
+A sample data with the same size is used to execute the codes (see documents in MTR folder).

 Sim fold
      For each parameter setting, the simulation is repeated for 20 times.